Marcob88/TidyDataProject/README.md

 # How the R script in "run_analysis.R" work and how they are connected

 0. Create a file directory named "dataset.zip" wherein the dataset is downloaded and unzipped;

-1.1/1.2   Load both the training and test datasets
+1.Load both the training and test datasets;
-1.3       Load the activity and feature info
+  Load the activity and feature info;
-1.4       Make use of descriptive activity names to name the activities in the data set 1.5       Merges the two datasets (training and test sets) to create one data set "setAllinOne"
+  Make use of descriptive activity names to name the activities in the data set;
+  Merges the two datasets (training and test sets) to create one data set "setAllinOne";

-2.1 /2.2  Create a vector to define ID, meand and standard deviation 2.3       Take a subset from "setAllinOne" specified just by mean and standard deviation
+2.Create a vector to define ID, meand and standard deviation;
+  Take a subset from "setAllinOne" specified just by mean and standard deviation;

-3/4       Names the activities in the subset with descriptive activity names
+3/4.Names the activities in the subset with descriptive activity names;

-5         Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+5. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair;

 The end result is shown in the file secTidySet.txt.